Kondo breakdown induced by non-Hermitian complex hybridization: Relation to the non-Hermitian Kondo model with two-body loss

 where we have assumed that $\tilde V^2\simeq\tilde V_{\bm k^\prime d}\tilde V_{d\bm k}$, and $\epsilon_{\bm k(\bm k^\prime)}$ is ignored by assuming that it is close to the Fermi energy.
 We find that the range of real and imaginary parts of $\tilde V$ used in Fig.~\ref{fig_DeltaVtilde} gives $\mathrm{Re}\tilde J<0$ and $\mathrm{Im}\tilde J>0$, which actually corresponds to the parameter region for the Kondo breakdown with two-body loss studied in Ref.~\cite{Nakagawa18}.

 Both the NH-AIM with complex $E_d$ induced by one-body loss \cite{Yamamoto24} and that with the complex hybridization obtained in the current study reduce to the same NH Kondo Hamiltonian with the complex Kondo coupling.
 This means that different effective Anderson models can capture the same Kondo breakdown.
 Therefore, though both NH-AIMs with the complex $E_d$ and the complex hybridization can describe the Kondo breakdown, the latter is much simpler to explain the renormalization mechanism as detailed in Sec.~\ref{sec_numerics}.
+Finally, recent numerical renormalization group analysis has shown that the phase diagrams of the NH-AIM with the complex hybridization and the NH Kondo model with two-body loss have the same structure, which supports the robustness of our study \cite{Burke25}.